 How many people can be on a team?

 The application process for the Cooperative Academy is highly competitive.
-We're looking out for strong, dedicated teams with a mix of talents and experience.
+We're looking for strong, dedicated teams with a mix of talents and experience.

 Who can apply?

 Each member of your team must complete the application form separately.